lardemua/atom/README.md

 It is also possible to record compressed images, since **ATOM** can decompress them while playing back the bagfile.
 Here is a [launch file example](https://github.com/lardemua/atlascar2/blob/master/atlascar2_bringup/launch/record_sensor_data.launch) which records compressed images.

-## Setup you environment
+### Setup you environment

 We often use two enviroment variables to allow for easy cross machine access to bagfiles and datasets.
-If you want to use these (it is optional) you can also add these lines to your _.bashrc_
+If you want to use these (it is optional) you can also add these lines to your _.bashrc_:

 ```bash
 export ROS_BAGS="$HOME/bagfiles"
 export ATOM_DATASETS="$HOME/datasets"
 ```

-And then you can refer to these environment variables when providing paths to atom scripts, e.g.
+and then you can refer to these environment variables when providing paths to atom scripts, e.g.:

 ```bash
 roslaunch <your_robot_calibration> calibrate.launch dataset_file:=$ATOM_DATASETS/<my_dataset>/dataset.json